This page is not updated yet.

 Eduardo at Opcode Games joined Andre Lamothe at Nurve Networks at the now

 they redesigned the unit from the buttom.

-Andre gave Eduardo the technical advice so Eduardo could continue his work.
+Andre gave Eduardo the technical advice so Eduardo could continue his work

-shown with a new animated one.
+shown above with this new animated one.

-- Programmable Sound Generator:
+- Programmable AY Sound Generator: